Echo545/files-for-freedom/README.md

 Support free access to information using nothing more than your existing web server and a one-liner.

-To learn about the mission behind the Files for Freedom movement, and to see a live demo, visit (files-for-freedom.web.app)[https://files-for-freedom.web.app/]
+To learn about the mission behind the Files for Freedom movement, the technical details, and to see a live demo, visit [files-for-freedom.web.app](https://files-for-freedom.web.app/)

 ## How it works
 ### Host: